-The Web Governance Board is composed of the university CIO (Apurva Mehta), the vice chancellor for enrollment management (Lisa Johnson), and the university’s director of communications (DeWayne Lehman).
+The Web Governance Board is composed of the university CIO (Bob Weir), the vice chancellor for enrollment management (Lisa Johnson), and the university’s director of communications (DeWayne Lehman).

 It is the responsibility of the Web Governance Board to set the direction and policies for the university’s website and the web operating environment based on best practices.
 In order that directions and policies are set with a full understanding of the issues and impact of the decision, decisions appropriate to the jurisdiction of the Web Governance Board will be reached by consensus.
 Consensus is defined as achievement of full support for a decision after a complete airing of differing viewpoints.
 Consensus is achieved through discussion.
 If the group cannot reach consensus, the options will be presented to the Office of the Chancellor and Office of the Provost with a recommendation for resolution.

 The Web Governance Board will continually look at opportunities to communicate relevant information to appropriate audiences and take input from the Web Technology Advisory Committee, who will review requests from academic and administration stakeholders.
 The Web Technology Advisory Committee is comprised of representatives from administrative, operational, and technical teams: the Assistant Vice Provost for IT Application Services (Linda Modiste), Webmaster (Jim Wyse), and Digital Communications Editor (Colleen Locke).